 It’s important to remove plaque before it starts to damage the enamel on your teeth.
 Because plaque sticks to teeth, the only way to remove it is by brushing your teeth on a regular basis.
 The American Dental Association (ADA) recommends brushing at least twice a day for at least two minutes.
 You should also floss once per day to remove food particles stuck between your teeth.
 It doesn’t take long for plaque to form after eating, so make every effort to brush after each meal or snack.
 The more you brush, the less plaque in your mouth.

 Electric toothbrushes have been proven to be most effective in removing plaque, says the British Dental Health Foundation.
 These toothbrushes have bristles that move in two directions, which improves the cleaning action.
-Make sure you schedule regular dental cleanings every six months.
+Also make sure you schedule regular dental cleanings every six months.
 Your dentist can examine your teeth and take X-ray images about once a year.
 Either your dentist or a dental hygienist removes traces of plaque and tartar on your teeth using special dental tools.

 You can also reduce plaque by limiting snacking between meals, especially during times when you're not able to brush your teeth.

 Even though everyone has plaque, it isn't a minor dental issue.
 Plaque that isn’t removed is a primary cause of gum disease (periodontal disease).
 In fact, the Centers for Disease Control and Prevention (CDC) report that half of Americans have periodontal disease.
 Other complications of plaque buildup include:

 - tooth decay

 - tooth loss

 - teeth discoloration